Bakrani

 Bakrani (Sindhi: باڪراڻي) is a town in Larkana District, Sindh province of Pakistan.
-This town is situated at a distance of 11 km south of Larkana city and a distance of 17km north of Mohan-Jo-Daro on the Larkana–Mohenjo-daro road.
+This town is situated 11 km south of Larkana and 17 km north of Mohan-Jo-Daro on the Larkana–Mohenjo-daro road.
 It has an altitude of 53 meters and is the headquarters of Bakrani Taluka.
 Bakrani was the taluka headquarters of Lab-e-Daryah taluka.
-More than 70% of peoples are farming and the main income source of the people of the area is agriculture, Dadu canal is the main source of irrigation in the area.
-Currently (2022-23) Assistant Commissioner is Mohsan Raza Dashti(PMS) Officer.
+More than 70% of peoples depend on farming and the main income source in area is agriculture.